 What Types of Books Are Best for Babies?
 Tips for Infant Teachers

-The short answer, YES, yes it is doing something!
-Reading, even in short, wiggly bursts supports language, early literacy, bonding and attachment, and sensory exploration.
+The short answer, yes- absolutely, it is doing something!
+Reading to babies, even in short, wiggly bursts supports language, early literacy, bonding and attachment, and sensory exploration.

 The key is choosing the right kinds of books that matches a babies developmental needs and capture their attention.